alks801/telegram-insta-engagement-bot/README.md

 Like time contains 3 parts (prepare, collecting, round):
 1) **Prepare.** (20mins)
-Bots says: "Next round starts in 20 minutes, please get ready to submit your account name.
+Bot says: "Next round starts in 20 minutes, please get ready to submit your account name.
 Do not post your username until I’ve said to or else you’ll miss the round".
 2) **Collecting.** (90mins)
 Bot says: "Comment your Instagram @accountname now to get added to the next engagement round".
 People start write their @username from instagram.